usnistgov/REFPROP-docs/doc/DLL/legacy.rst

 .. f:subroutine:: SURTENdll (T, Dl, Dv, x, y, sigma, ierr, herr, herr_length)

-    Compute surface tension as a function of T.  The routine assumes that SATT has already been called and the saturation densities are known.
-    If this is not the case, then call SURFT instead.

-    With version 10 of Refprop, this routine is not necessary anymore, and STN can be called instead if desired.
-The only difference is that this routines checks to see if the densities are not zero, and calls SATT if so.
+    With version 10 of Refprop, this routine should no longer be used, and STN or SURFT should be used instead.

     (See subroutine STN for the description of all variables.)